neil-tea/www/src/content/terms-of-use.md

 All notices of copyright infringement claims should be sent to us.

-All other feedback, comments, requests for technical support and other communications relating to the Website should be directed to: contact@tea.xyz.
+All other feedback, comments, requests for technical support and other communications relating to the Website should be directed to: [hello@tea.xyz](mailto:hello@tea.xyz).